FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/regionid.md

 ## Description

-Provider-assigned identifier for an isolated geographic area where a *resource* is provisioned or a *service* is provided
+Provider-assigned identifier for an isolated geographic area where a *resource* is provisioned or a *service* is provided.

 ## Content constraints